spatialaudio/python-sounddevice/CONTRIBUTING.rst

 ... where ``-e`` stands for ``--editable``.

-Whenever the file ``sounddevice_build.py`` changes (either because you edited it or it was updated by pulling from Github), you have to run the last command again.
+Whenever the file ``sounddevice_build.py`` changes (either because you edited it or it was updated by pulling from Github or switching branches), you have to run the last command again.

 If you used the ``--recursive`` option when cloning, the dynamic libraries for *macOS* and *Windows* should already be available.